 As a user of Adobe Creative Cloud for enterprise, Under Armour has partnered with Adobe to help build the next-generation workflow across creative and marketing processes.
 Adobe Asset Link allows creative and marketing teams to share files and manage the full asset lifecycle without leaving the tools they use every day.
 For Under Armour’s photography teams, that means being able to upload and retouch images in Photoshop, while users on other teams can potentially start to tap into them from InDesign and Illustrator.

-“Adobe Asset Link can help us manage images while they are still a work in progress, from uploading to reviewing and retouching,” Snyder says.
-“Our experience with the tool has been very good, and we look forward to exploring new use cases as we go along.”
+“Adobe Asset Link can help us to manage images while they are still a work in progress, from uploading to reviewing and retouching,” Snyder says.
+“Our experience with the tool has been very good and we look forward to exploring new use cases as prn go along.”

-He adds, “The checkout feature within Adobe Asset Link is a new concept for our design teams, and it could help us manage the whole lifecycle of an asset within the DAM.
+He adds, “The checkout feature within Adobe Asset Link is a new concept for our design teams and it could help us to manage the whole lifecycle of an asset within the DAM.
 It will likely become a crucial capability as we continue our digital transformation in marketing.”

 Conditioning a culture of collaboration

-To make the most of their asset management, Under Armour needed to organize a winning strategy and synergized team.
-They looked to Adobe to provide insight and guidance through CX Organizational Growth.
+To make the most of their asset management, Under Armour needed to organise a winning strategy and synergised team.
+They looked to Adobe to provide insight and guidance through CX Organisational Growth.

-Adobe expertise applies to more than just optimizing platform development.
-Adobe also helps Under Armour rethink the way the organization communicates.
-Previously siloed teams can now connect over multiple touchpoints through one centralized platform.
+Adobe expertise applies to more than just optimising platform development.
+Adobe also helps Under Armour rethink the way the organisation communicates.
+Previously siloed teams can now connect over multiple touchpoints through one centralised platform.
 A monthly call with regional partners keeps everyone informed on new enhancements coming to the DAM.
 This means mapping Workfront and creative metadata to assets so that the team can easily share using URLs.
-From there, personalizing asset search display makes finding and downloading assets even faster.
+From there, personalising asset search display makes finding and downloading assets even faster.

-“It's been amazing to see the amount of work and reaching out that the regional team had to do before we implemented all this,” Snyder says, “Now it's a singular kind of discussion where we can point everybody to one solution, drastically reduce the amount of time it takes to search for an asset, and get it downloaded.”
+“It's been amazing to see the amount of work and keeping in touch that the regional team had to do before we implemented all this,” Snyder says, “Now it's a singular kind of discussion where we can point everybody to one solution, drastically reduce the amount of time it takes to search for an asset and get it downloaded.”